-There was no disclosure made in the public interest under paragraph 8(2)(m) of the Act and therefore no need to notify the Office of the Privacy Commissioner of Canada (OPC) pursuant to subsection 8(5) of the Act.
+There was no disclosure made under subsection 8(2) of the Act and, therefore, no need to notify the Office of the Privacy Commissioner of Canada (OPC) pursuant to subsection 8(5) of the Act.

 5. Requests for correction of personal information and notations